MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

     }).Get(), &m_webMessageReceivedToken));
     ```

-### Round-trip messages:
+### Round-trip messages

-This example follows the section in the WebMessage sample page titled 'Round Trip' and shows a round-trip message from WebView2 to the host app, and back.
+This example follows the [Round trip section of the WebMessage sample page][ScenarioWebMessageHTML].
+It shows a round-trip message from WebView2 to the host app, and back.
 The host app receives a request from WebView2 and returns the bounds of the active window.

 When requested by the host app, the C++ file gets the window bounds and sends the data to WebView2 as a JSON web message.

-1. When the button is selected, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage` in [ScenarioWebMessage.html][ScenarioWebMessageHTML].
+1. When the user selects the button, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage`.

     ```html
     function GetWindowBounds() {